Byteology/byteology.github.io/src/Byteology.Website/Thoughts/Data/recruitment-guide-part-1.md

 - **Tangent** - these skills bear some tangential relevance to the job, but a skilled professional may lack them without significant detriment.

 ### Teachability
 To determine the feasibility of imparting skills, each should be evaluated in terms of teachability.
 Skills can fall into three categories:

 - **Internally teachable** - these skills can be cultivated within the organization through available resources.
-Typically, the temporal commitment of trainees and the presence of willing and competent personnel who facilitate relevant training programs comprise the requisite resources.
+Typically, the temporal commitment of willing and competent personnel to facilitate training programs
 - **Externally teachable** - these skills surpass the internal training capacities.
-Outsourcing the training to third-party entities becomes a viable option, albeit incurring financial costs and necessitating the investment of trainee time.
+Outsourcing their training to third-party entities becomes a viable option, albeit incurring financial costs.
-- **Unteachable** - certain skills defy reasonable acquisition within the confines of available temporal or resource constraints.
+- **Unteachable** - skills that defy reasonable acquisition within the confines of available temporal or resource constraints.

 ---

-## Next Steps
+## Conclusion

-With the skill canvas in place, the recruitment process can operate cohesively towards the defined goal.
-The subsequent phase involves the formulation of a recruitment strategy that aligns cohesively with the identified skills while working with the constraints imposed on the overall process.
+Recruitment plays a crucial role in the success of any organization.
+By employing a skill canvas, we establish a clear vision for the ideal candidate and foster effective decision-making throughout the process.

+In the subsequent parts of this guide, we will delve into defining recruitment strategies that leverage the skill canvas, ensuring the acquisition of top-tier talent.